 The Office of Educational Research (OER) has helped College of Education (COE) faculty build an impressive track record for winning large, competitive grants.

-COE faculty members in all schools and centers submitted 89 proposals, requesting over $79 million in external funding.
-This represents a 27.9% increase in the total dollar amount of proposals as compared to the prior fiscal year.
-Proposals were submitted to 43 agencies.
+COE faculty members in all schools and centers submitted 96 proposals, requesting almost $62 million in external funding.
+Proposals were submitted to 38 agencies.

-Research funding per faculty member totaled over $513,290, which is 14.7% higher than the previous fiscal year.
-Of the 189 COE faculty members eligible to submit proposals, 59 (31.2%) received external funding as Principal Investigator (PI) or Co-PI, and 53 (28.0%) submitted a proposal.
+Research funding per faculty member totaled $560,950, which is 9.3% higher than the previous fiscal year.
+Of the 182 COE faculty members eligible to submit proposals, 38 (21%) received external funding as Principal Investigator (PI) or Co-PI, and 43 (24%) submitted at least one proposal.